AxelKoerner/Music-Visualizer/README.md

 The project is designed to work with different microchips, led strips.
 It's possible to run this code with any led strip as long as it has a data pin.
 Beyond that i added global variables to change certaint hardware requirements.
 I also added a few effects that dont require a SparkFun Spectrum Shield.
-They are called not reactive visualizer modes.
+They are referred to as "non reactive visualizer modes" in my code.